QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 <details class="details-e">
 <summary>Estimation of the complexity</summary>

-You need to evaluate how much **complex** a task is (or how much **effort** it will require).
+You need to evaluate how **complex** a task is (or how much **effort** it will require).
 We are not evaluating the duration like in non-agile projects.

 * You may **compare tasks** and sort them by difficulty.
-* You can give a value among a fixed list (`0, 1/2, 1, 2, 3, 5, 8, 13, 20, 40, 100, ?, inf.`) to each task.
-The average/median value may be used as an answer.
+* You can assign a value from a fixed list (`0, 1/2, 1, 2, 3, 5, 8, 13, 20, 40, 100, ?, inf.`) to each task.
+The average or median value may be used as an answer.

-If you got outliers (`valeurs abérantes`) such as (almost) everyone gave "10", one gave "5", and one gave "20", then it would be a good idea to ask them **why** they gave this value (maybe they thought of something others didn't).
+If you have outliers (`valeurs abérantes`), such as everyone giving a rating of "10", except for one person who gave "5" and another who gave "20", it would be beneficial to inquire about the reasons behind their choices.
+They may have considered something that others overlooked.

 > You should learn from your previous estimates.
 You may pick a previous task and use it as a reference.
 </details>